ENGLISH

 These management failures are very troubling in those

-agencies responsible for oversight of industries directly
+agencies responsible for oversight of industries and programs

-affecting public health and safety.
+directly affecting public health and safety.

 The history of the Federal civil service since the establishment